Q&A with Developmental Psychologist, Lara Mayeux

-[Short Code Error: type value must be either online or ground] right away and being able to work slowly towards a a bigger goal is pretty much necessary.
+Research is not something that you get results from right away and being able to work slowly towards a a bigger goal is pretty much necessary.
 If you're somebody who's interested in quick results, it can be a very, very frustrating field.

 Q: What surprised you about your work?

 One of the biggest surprises as I started this career has been how much of a salesperson I need to be about what I do.

 When I go out to a school and talk to principals or when I go talk to parents, they might understand that the research is important and sounds interesting, but there's no immediate trust of me.

 There's no assumption of protection of their children, students or school.